 This gene is a member of the myosin gene family.
 Myosins are mechanochemical proteins characterized by the presence of a motor domain, an actin-binding domain, a neck domain that interacts with other proteins, and a tail domain that serves as an anchor.
 This gene encodes an unconventional myosin with a very short tail.
 Defects in this gene are associated with the mouse shaker-1 phenotype and the human Usher syndrome 1B which are characterized by deafness, reduced vestibular function, and (in human) retinal degeneration.
 Alternative splicing results in multiple transcript variants. [provided by RefSeq, Jul 2008]

 GeneCards Summary for MYO7A Gene

 MYO7A (Myosin VIIA) is a Protein Coding gene.
-Diseases associated with MYO7A include deafness, autosomal dominant 11 and usher syndrome, type 1b.
-Among its related pathways are Sertoli-Sertoli Cell Junction Dynamics and Signaling by GPCR.
+Diseases associated with MYO7A include Usher Syndrome, Type 1B and Deafness, Autosomal Dominant 11.
+Among its related pathways are Signaling by GPCR and Metabolism of fat-soluble vitamins.
 GO annotations related to this gene include protein homodimerization activity and protein domain specific binding.
 An important paralog of this gene is MYO7B.

 UniProtKB/Swiss-Prot for MYO7A Gene